Codeinwp/woocommerce-product-addon/readme.txt

 ## 🔗Quick Links:

-- Want to see PPOM in action before installing?
+- Would you like to see PPOM in action before installing it?
 [VIEW PPOM FIELDS DEMO](https://demo-ppom-lite.vertisite.cloud/)
 - Need any help with setup?
 [CHECK DOCUMENTATION](https://docs.themeisle.com/collection/1695-product-option-manager)
 - Interested in PPOM PRO?
 [LEARN MORE ABOUT PPOM PRO](https://themeisle.com/plugins/ppom-pro/upgrade?utm_source=wpadmin&utm_medium=readme&utm_campaign=quick-links)